Chickadee Farm – Organic Vegetable Seed Farm

 Minimum Length of Stay: full season

+We offer an advanced internship that helps aspiring farmers learn and practice the skills they need to run a successful organic farm.
+Through work, classes and mentoring, we strive to give our interns the knowledge and confidence they need to achieve their long-term farming goals.
 Our internship model is a hybrid apprentice/employee model where there is an incremental progression from apprentice to full employee over the course of the season.
-Participants start the season as an apprentice receiving a stipend, transition to part-time employees in mid-June and by the end of August are full-time employees until the season ends in mid-November.
+Participants start the season as an apprentice receiving a stipend, transition to part-time employees in June and by August are full-time employees until the season ends in mid-November.
+Opportunities for successful employees to stay multiple seasons, with increasing benefits, also exist.

 We believe this model encourages a strong initial learning experience that naturally transitions into a full immersion into the work and management of the farm.

-Our hope and goal for apprentices and employees is to continually help them develop their understanding of, and practical skills in, organic farming- in the hopes that they both feel confident working on all aspects of our farm operation as well as be able to realistically plan and develop their own future farm, if that is their goal.
+Our hope and goal for apprentices and employees is to continually help them develop their understanding of, and practical skills in, organic farming – in the hopes that they become confident in working on all aspects of our farm operation as well as in being able to realistically plan and develop their own future farm, if that is their goal.

 We do several things to accomplish this.
 During work hours, in-field demonstrations and discussions for each new task ensure that apprentices understand the goals, strategies, factors, and potential challenges of each farm activity.
 Having everyone on the farm feel confident and adept in accomplishing each farm task efficiently and successfully is very important.
 We also take weekly farm walks where we take the time to observe the changes happening in the fields, assess the needs of the farm and discuss our plan for the week.
 We also, for the first half of the season, teach a weekly class where we discuss the concepts that guide our practical work.
 Classes cover a wide range of farm production and farm business topics, including soil management, crop production strategies, irrigation design and management, crop planning, record keeping and much more.
 We can also help them develop a personal business plan that they can use to map out their own future farm business if desired.